debcaldarola/FedAvg_pytorch/README.md

-# LEAF: A Benchmark for Federated Settings
+# Federated Learning framework based on FedAvg

 PyTorch-based Federated Learning framework based on FederatedAveraging (FedAvg) algorithm.
-This is an unofficial translation of the framework proposed by LEAF in TensorFlow.
+This is an unofficial translation of the framework proposed by Caldas et a. in **LEAF** (written in TensorFlow).
 References follow.

 ## Resources